websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

     ./bin/elasticsearch-certutil ca --ca-dn CN=elastic-ca
     ```

-    This generates a file called `elastic-stack-ca.p12` unless you chose a different name.
+    This generates a file called `elastic-stack-ca.p12`.

-1. Move `elastic-stack-ca.p12` to the `[Elasticsearch Home]/config/certs` folder.
+1. Move the `.p12` file to the `[Elasticsearch Home]/config/certs` folder.

-1. Generate X.509 certificates and private keys (in `PKCS#12` format) using the CA you created:
+1. Generate X.509 certificates and private keys using the CA you created:

+   To generate certificates and keys in `PKCS#12` format run

     ```bash
     ./bin/elasticsearch-certutil cert --ca config/certs/elastic-stack-ca.p12 --ca-pass liferay --dns localhost --ip 127.0.0.1 --name elastic-nodes
     ```

-    If you are using a `PEM` format CA certificate, run:
+   To generate certificates and keys in `PEM` format run

     ```bash
     ./bin/elasticsearch-certutil cert --pem --ca-cert config/certs/ca.crt --ca-key config/certs/ca.key --dns localhost --ip 127.0.0.1 --name elastic-nodes
     ```

     ```note::
-    On DXP 7.3, only the following keystore types can be used in the Elasticsearch 7 connector configuration: https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types
+       On Liferay 7.3 only the following keystore types can be used in the Elasticsearch 7 connector configuration: https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types
     ```

-    To generate a certificate that works with multiple hosts (for example to use the same certificate on all Elasticsearch and DXP servers) use
+    To generate a certificate that works with multiple hosts (for example to use the same certificate on all Elasticsearch and Liferay servers) use comma-separated lists when enumerating the DNS names and IP addresses:

     ```
-    --dns localhost,example.com,es-node1,es-node2,es-node3 --ip 127.0.0.1,<IPv4-address-2>,<IPv4-address-3>,<IPv4-address-4>
+    ./bin/elasticsearch-certutil cert --ca config/certs/elastic-stack-ca.p12 --ca-pass liferay --dns localhost,example.com,es-node1,es-node2,es-node3 --ip 127.0.0.1,<IPv4-address-2>,<IPv4-address-3>,<IPv4-address-4>
     ```

-    This generates another file called `elastic-nodes.p12` (you can name it differently).
+    The `elasticsearch-certutil cert` command generates another file called `elastic-nodes.p12` (feel free to name it differently).

     ```note::
        The ``certutil`` command defaults to using the *PKSC#12* format for certificate generation.
 Since Kibana does not work with PKSC#12 certificates, the ``--pem`` option (generates the certificate in *PEM* format) is important if you're using Kibana and *Liferay Enterprise Search Monitoring*.
 This will generate you two files in each case in a form of a ZIP file: ``ca.crt`` and ``ca.key``, ``elastic-nodes.crt`` and ``elastic-nodes.key``.
 Unzip the archives' contents in the *[Elasticsearch Home]/config/certs* folder.